London Arbitration Centre Limited

 12.2 The consumer may withdraw from the ADR at any time before a final decision of the ADR official is delivered to the Parties by Us.

-Costs and legal representation
+Costs and Legal Representation

 13.1 The Parties are not obliged to retain a lawyer or a legal advisor, but they may seek independent advice or be represented or assisted by a third party at any stage of the ADR.